Skip to main content

 The Boardroom and the Factory Floor

 Strategic thinking and delivery execution are different cognitive modes.
-The risk is making strategic decisions from the factory floor — or doing factory work when you should be in the boardroom.
+The risk is making strategic decisions from the factory floor.
+Or doing factory work when you should be in the boardroom.
 ProductBrain collapses this problem.
 The Planning Tree is the boardroom: what are we building and why?
 The Delivery Map is the factory floor: build the thing that was decided.
 But because they’re the same data, you’re never fully disconnected from one while working in the other.
 The strategic lens is applied during delivery, not instead of it.

 Planning Tree (Strategy)